Endocrine Disruptors In Drinking Water: What You Need To Know

 - Use baby bottles that are BPA free, or opt for glass or stainless steel.

-In addition to the steps laid out by NIH, high quality water filters are an effective way to remove endocrine disrupting chemicals, should they be found in your tap water.
+In addition to the steps laid out by NIH, high quality home water filtration systems are an effective way to remove endocrine disrupting chemicals, should they be found in your tap water.

 As always, we encourage readers to take advantage of our "Help No Matter What" approach to technical support, where one of our experts will answer your questions, even if you have no desire to purchase one of our water filters.
 Drop us a line at email@example.com or through our live chat window.